Solage Side Effects

 In some animal studies, mequinol and tretinoin has been shown to cause skin tumors to develop faster when the treated area is exposed to ultraviolet light (sunlight or artificial sunlight from a sunlamp).
 Other studies have not shown the same result and more studies need to be done.
 It is not known if mequinol and tretinoin topical solution causes skin tumors to develop faster in humans.

-As well as its needed effects, mequinol / tretinoin topical may cause unwanted side effects that require medical attention.
+Along with its needed effects, mequinol / tretinoin topical may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking mequinol / tretinoin topical, check with your doctor or nurse as soon as possible:More common:
+Check with your doctor as soon as possible if any of the following side effects occur while taking mequinol / tretinoin topical:More common

 - Burning feeling or stinging skin (severe)